groupoasys/Comparison_non_linear_solvers/README.md

  ## Final Conclusions

-As previously mentioned at the beginning of this repo, the conclusions obtained here are not an universal truth, and therefore, they have to be use just as a guide.
+As previously mentioned at the beginning of this repo, the conclusions obtained here are not a universal truth, and therefore, they have to be used just as a guide.
 However, we can state that:

 * `loqo` is not a good solver due to the unstable results that it provides.
 * `couenne` has more difficulties to find a local optimum solution than other solvers, e.g. `bonmin`.
 * For small-size problems, all the solvers are equivalent in terms of the objective values.
-However, there exists differences of three orders of magnitude when running locally or via Neos.
+However, there exist a difference of three orders of magnitude when running locally or via Neos.
 * Running a medium-size optimization problem in a local computer is equivalent to run it on the Neos server, in terms of the computational time.
 * For the optimization problems tested, the best solvers are `conopt`, `minos`, `snopt`, `ipopt` and `bonmin` in the first